Check out this video from BackPainHelp.com in the UK

 If you need some foam roll instruction or relative treatment with myofascial release techniques, don’t hesitate to contact me.

-As the remnants of Sandy linger out East, and people return to their lives, we give thanks for living in the middle, the relative center, on the Prairies.
-But as our fore-Fathers discovered, Winnipeg weather can be dangerous too; just today another car accident where the conditions and poor preparation cause injury.
+As the weekend storm moves off the Prairies… but as our fore-Fathers discovered, Winnipeg weather can be dangerous too; just today another car accident where the conditions and poor preparation cause injury.

 Falls can diminish your ability to lead an active and independent life.
 About one third of people over the age of 65 and almost half of people over the age of 80 will fall at least once this year.
 There usually are several reasons for a fall.
 We can help you reduce your risk of falling, and better your performance through Universal design.
 We can assess your biomechanics at home, on the job or even during sport; like golf, running and curling.